 Anyone can complain to us about a significant inaccuracy which has been published on a general point of fact (under Clause 1 of the Editors’ Code).
 Our services are available to everyone, free of charge, and most people who complain to us are ordinary members of the public.

-A large number of the complaints we receive are made under Clause 1, including many by members of the public who are concerned about the accuracy of press reporting.
-For example, a complaint about reporting of one scientist’s views on climate change research was investigated and upheld, although the complaint came from someone else.
+A large number of the complaints we receive are made under this clause, including many by members of the public who are concerned about the accuracy of press reporting.
+Of course, we must consider the position of any person directly affected by any inaccuracy and may occasionally need a complaint from them, but as most matters of accuracy concern facts, anyone can complain.
+For example, this complaint about reporting of one scientist’s views on climate change research was investigated and upheld, although the complaint came from someone else.

 IPSO takes forward complaints under Clauses 2–16 of the Code – covering issues like privacy, harassment, intrusion into grief or shock – from anyone directly affected by editorial material or a journalist’s behaviour (or, with their permission, a representative like a family member, solicitor, or trusted friend).